← Back to blog

 • Full-team education on domestic violence, not just manager training

-• Training leaders and colleagues to recognize warning signs and open supportive conversations
+• Training leaders and colleagues to recognise warning signs and open supportive conversations

-• Communicating values centered on empathy, respect, and non-judgment
+• Communicating values centred on empathy, respect, and non-judgement

 • Encouraging allyship rather than fear or shame